awarelabshq/testchimp-sdk/README.md

 1) `trackedtest.suite`: name of the current test suite
 2) `trackedtest.name`: name of the current test case
-3) `trackedtest.invocation_id`: unique identifier identifying an individual invocation of a test case (a unique run of a test case)
+3) `traceparent`: traceparent which sets the trace id as well as the parent id for that trace (which groups all the traces generated in a single run of a given test case)
 4) `trackedtest.type`: type of test (for instance, `cypress`)

 This is achieved by adding an interceptor on the automation test tool side which adds equivalently named http headers to all the requests that are sent from a test case, and an interceptor at the backend which extracts those http headers and injects them to the current Trace.span attributes - enabling correlation of traces at an individual test case (invocation) level.